DouglasTanno/tag-annotation/README.md

 4. Combination:

-Besides the preditions made with acoustic or textural features, this paper proposed two combinations of both features, for further evaluation of tag classifications predictions.
+Besides the preditions made with acoustic or textural features, this paper explored two combinations of both features, for further evaluation of tag classifications predictions.

 4.1.
 Early Fusion: